CableOne.Net High Speed Internet Access Service

 In general, the Policy prohibits uses and activities involving the Service that are illegal, infringe the rights of others, interfere with or diminish the use and enjoyment of the Service by others, or impede Cable One from providing the Service or operating its business.
 These prohibited uses and activities include, but are not limited to, using the Services, customer-provided equipment, or Cable One-provided equipment, either individually or in combination with one another, to:

 Conduct and information restrictions

-- post, store, send, transmit, or disseminate any information or material which a reasonable person could deem to be indecent, pornographic, harassing, threatening, hateful, or intimidating;
+- post, store, send, transmit, or disseminate any information or material which is harassing, threatening, or intimidating;

 - transmit unsolicited bulk or commercial messages commonly known as "spam;"

 - collect responses from unsolicited bulk messages;

 - send very large numbers of copies of the same or substantially similar messages, empty messages, or messages which contain no substantive content, or send very large messages or files that disrupts a server, account, newsgroup, or chat service;

 - collect very large numbers of e-mail addresses, screen names, or other identifiers of others (without their prior consent), a practice sometimes known as spidering or harvesting, or participate in the use of software (including "spyware") designed to facilitate this activity;

 - falsify, alter, or remove message headers with an intent to deceive;